One of the old Hanuman temples of Kolar

 Temples in Kolar

 From the time of inception of this place as a capital and also because of the influence of nearby religious places like Avani and Mulbagal, rulers had built many magnificent temples in Kolar.
-Sri Kolaramma temple, Sri Someshwara temple and Sri Jalakanteswara temple alias Kasi Viswanatha temple at Antaragange are the most visited among them.
+Sri Kolaramma temple, Sri Someshwara temple, and Sri Jalakanteswara temple alias Kasi Viswanatha temple at Antaragange are the most visited among them.
 Successive rulers expanded these temples and many other temples.
-There are many temples that had been built in this kshetra by the rulers.
+Many temples had been built in this kshetra by the rulers.
 To mention particularly there are numerous temples for Sri Anjaneya in this kshetra.

 Early Anjaneya Temple

 This place had not been a city then.
 The area was covered by dense forest.
 Many Rishis were doing penance at this aaranyam.
-On an auspicious day, the rishis had a divine dharshan about three sanctified places Antaragange, kolar and Kondarajanahalli.
-With the blessings of God, the rishis had installed three murties at the same time simultaneously in these three places.
+On an auspicious day, the rishis had a divine darshan about three sanctified places Antaragange, Kolar, and Kondarajanahalli.
+With the blessings of God, the rishis had installed three moorties at the same time simultaneously in these three places.
 They were Lord Shiva at Antaragange, Lord Parasurama at Kolar katte, and Lord Anjaneya at Kondarajanahalli.

 Anjaneya Temple, CMR market, Kolar